Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Indexing
 ~~~~~~~~

-Starting in Security Onion 2.4, most data is associated with a data stream, which is an abstraction from traditional indices that leverages one or more backing indices to manage and represent the data within the data stream.
+Most data is associated with a data stream, which is an abstraction from traditional indices that leverages one or more backing indices to manage and represent the data within the data stream.
 The usage of data streams allows for greater flexibility in data management.

 Data streams can be targeting during search or other operations directly, similar to how indices are targeted.